MightyMosiah/Python-Portfolio/README.md

 Paper beats rock

 4.)
-Simple calculator:  Simple calculator program that allows the user to perform basic mathematical operations.
+Simple Calculator.py:  Simple calculator program that allows the user to perform basic mathematical operations.

-5.)Parameters Practice(1)text: Complete the 3 parameter challenges,
+5.)Parameters Practice(1).text: Complete the 3 parameter challenges,
 Area of a Rectangle:Write a function calculate_area(length, width) that takes the length and width of a rectangle and prints the area.